 NOTE 1: The path loss variation for one cell assessed above is between the pathloss measured at present time on the current pathloss reference and the pathloss measured at the transmission time of the last transmission of PHR on the pathloss reference in use at that time, irrespective of whether the pathloss reference has changed in between.
 The current pathloss reference for this purpose does not include any pathloss reference configured using pathlossReferenceRS-Pos in TS 38.331 [5].

+NOTE 1a: If pathlossOffset is not configured for TCI state(s), the measured pathloss, as specified in clause 7 of TS 38.213 [6], is used to determine the path loss variation in NOTE 1; otherwise, the pathloss is set to the measured pathloss minus the latest pathloss offset of the TCI state associated with the pathloss reference.

 - phr-PeriodicTimer expires;

 - upon configuration or reconfiguration of the power headroom reporting functionality by upper layers, which is not used to disable the function;